We've been exploring the far north-east to get the full lowdown on all things kid-friendly in Singapore's baby town, Punggol.

 Fat Po, #01-05/06, 10 Tebing Lane, Singapore 828836

 We’re spoilt for choice when it comes to shopping malls in Singapore.
-Punggol has a few cool ones with a number of kid-friendly amenities.
+Punggol has a few cool malls with several kid-friendly amenities!
 We highly recommend these places during your visit:

 Northshore Plaza I & II